Principal components regression in Python

 RSS = Σ(yi – ŷi)2

-• yi: The actual response value for the ith observation
+• yi: Denotes the actual, observed response value corresponding to the ith observation in the dataset.

-• ŷi: The predicted response value based on the multiple linear regression model
+• ŷi: Represents the predicted response value generated by the multiple linear regression model for the ith observation.

 Step 1: Import Necessary Packages